a11ywatch/kayle/README.md

 Straight forward linting.
 You can pass a url or valid html.

 Linting is handled on the same machine not sandboxed.
-You also need to install `jsdom` before hand.
+You also need to install `jsdom` before hand ex: `yarn add jsdom`.

 ```js
 import { kayleLint } from "kayle/build/lint";